ozzymcduff/ElasticElmah/README.md

 Register it as an appender in log4net.

 Parameters:
-async: The default is that it uses synchronous requests when logging.
-There might be issues when using asynchronous requests.
 connectionstring: Right now a connection string looking like a database connection string.

     <appender name="ElasticSearchAppender" type="ElasticElmah.Appender.ElasticSearchAppender, ElasticElmah.Appender">